Desiree Cheng

-Desiree Wynea Tanlo Cheng (born September 28, 1996) is a Filipino volleyball athlete.
+Desiree Wynea Tanlo Cheng (born September 28, 1996) is a Filipino professional volleyball player who serves as team captain for the Choco Mucho Flying Titans of the Premier Volleyball League (PVL).
 She played with De La Salle University collegiate women's varsity volleyball team.

 Personal life

 Cheng is the youngest of three siblings which include Djanel Cheng, who is also a professional volleyball player.
 She completed her high school studies at Hope Christian High School and earned her AB Sports Studies degree from De La Salle University.

 Career

 Cheng won the UAAP Season 79 Finals MVP after DLSU Lady Spikers defeated the Ateneo Lady Eagles in the finals.

 Cheng won the Best server award in UAAP Season 80.
 They defeated the FEU Lady Tamaraws in the finals claiming a 3-peat championship title.

 With F2 Logistics Cargo Movers, Cheng won the 2017 PSL Grand Prix Conference championship.